zabbix/ansible-collection/plugins/README.md

         very very long
         multiple string value
     interfaces:
-      - type: agent                       # To specify an interface with default parameters (the ip will be 127.0.0.1)
+      - type: agent                       # To specify an interface with default parameters (the IP will be 127.0.0.1)
       - type: ipmi
       - type: jmx
         ip: 192.168.100.51